Concrete Footing Calculator guide

 When should I use the Concrete Footing Calculator?

 Use it when your task matches one of these common needs: Estimate concrete for a simple straight footing run.
 Convert width and depth in inches into cubic yards.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Concrete Footing Calculator doing with my inputs?

-In plain language: The calculator converts footing width and depth from inches to feet, multiplies length by width by depth, adds waste, converts cubic feet to cubic yards, and rounds bag counts up.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator converts footing width and depth from inches to feet, multiplies length by width by depth, adds the waste percent, converts cubic feet to cubic yards, and rounds 60 lb and 80 lb bag counts up.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Concrete Footing Calculator inputs mean?

 Footing length: the total straight run of the footing in feet.
-Width and depth: the footing cross-section in inches.
-Waste percent: extra concrete for uneven trenches, spillage, and a small ordering cushion.
-Bag counts: rounded estimates based on common dry-mix bag yields, useful for small jobs.
+Footing width: the planned cross-section width in inches, not the wall width unless they match your drawing.
+Footing depth: the planned concrete thickness in inches.
+Waste percent: extra concrete for uneven trench bottoms, overdigging, spillage, and a small ordering cushion.
+Bag counts: rounded estimates using common dry-mix yields, useful for small hand-mixed jobs.

 How should I read the Concrete Footing Calculator answer?